- To learn about the importance of working together with families, colleagues, and supervisors to evaluate your practices and program.

 What does this mean for you?

-Evaluation of practice also can be done more frequently, and this involves all the things you do as a caregiver with infants, toddlers, and families on a daily basis.
-In your daily work with infants and toddlers, you plan experiences, activities, routines, and transitions.
+Evaluation of practice also can be done more frequently, and this involves all the things you do as a school-age staff member with children and families on a daily basis.
+In your daily work with school-age children, you plan experiences, activities, routines, and transitions.
 You carefully select materials and purposefully organize your environment so that it promotes optimum growth and development.
 As you implement your plans, it is important to look back and review what actually happened during a certain day, a certain week, or a period of time.
 Doing that allows you to take into consideration important observations that tell you if things went well, or not so well and therefore need change.
-For example, you may notice that infants or toddlers in your care gravitate toward or away from certain materials or areas in your classroom.
-This kind of information can help you make decisions about maintaining or changing materials, the layout of your classroom, a certain routine, and so on.
+For example, you may notice which activities school-age children were engaged in, whether children seemed to enjoy working with the materials, or if routines and transitions were smooth or chaotic.
+This kind of information can help you make decisions about maintaining or changing transitions, materials, or activities and experiences.

 Collaborating with Others for Program Evaluation